• Projects

 Explorer

-I have lived and worked in Beirut, Paris, Germany, Wales, Scotland, and Afghanistan.
-I have traveled to 34 countries, typically spending weeks, if not months, in Namibia, Borneo, Bali, Ukraine, Morocco, Turkey, Costa Rica, Argentina, Laos, South Korea, all of Western Europe, and beyond.
-Most of these countries I have been a repeat visitor to often.
-My daughter, now in her late teens, has spent years traveling with me.
+I have lived and worked in Beirut, Paris, Germany, Wales, Scotland, Barcelona, and Afghanistan.
+I have traveled to 35 countries, typically spending weeks, if not months, in Namibia, Borneo, Bali, Ukraine, Morocco, Turkey, Costa Rica, Argentina, Laos, South Korea, all of Western Europe, and beyond.
+I have been a repeat visitor to most of these countries.
+My daughter, now twenty, has spent years traveling with me.
+She has been to almost as many countries as I have now.
 We spent her seventh-grade year living out of a suitcase studying rewilding and wildlife conservation in 18 countries.
-The privilege of a blue passport has granted me access, and the discrimination and racism baked into the passport rankings is something that I am working to raise awareness about.
+We could not have met the scientists we did, and studied wildlife conservation the way we did, if we had different passports.
+That is the root of inequality.

 buzkashi princess.jpg